Dodder: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Conclusion

 The Dodder plant, also known as Cuscuta, is derived from a parasitic plant that has been used in various medicinal practices.
-Dodder contains bioactive compounds such as flavonoids and phenolic acids that may offer powerful antioxidant properties and support your overall wellness.
+Dodder contains such as flavonoids and phenolic acids that may offer powerful antioxidant properties and support your overall wellness.
 Studies suggest that Dodder may have potential neuroprotective effects by slowing the onset of neurodegenerative diseases.
 Dodder is also believed to protect the liver by lowering oxidative stress and inflammation.
 However, Dodder may interact with anticoagulant medications or immunosuppressive medications, affecting the efficacy of the medications.
 Hence, it is advisable to consult with your healthcare professionals before incorporating Dodder into your routine to ensure it is appropriate for your circumstances.

 References: